Matsdj/matsdj-shattered-pixel-dungeon/README.md

 # Future Changes:
 ##Rings
-Ring of Elements is also very uninteresting in my opinion because it lacks interresting synergy with other items. having an support item that does consisten magic damage back to the user inexchange for something could be interresting. or an item that encourages taking magic damage somehow for example the unstable spellbook casts a random offensive spell (with random targets) when you take/block enough magic damage. or the Timekeeper's Hourglas gains charges from taking/blocking magic damage.
+Ring of Elements is also very uninteresting in my opinion because it lacks interresting synergy with other items. having an support item that does consisten magic damage back to the user inexchange for something could be interresting. or an item that encourages taking magic damage somehow for example the unstable spellbook casts a random offensive spell (with random targets) when you take/block enough magic damage. or the Timekeeper's Hourglass gains charges from taking/blocking magic damage.

 Ring of evasion is also not something I ever use for a similar reason as the ring of elements.
 A fix could be to make a skill that does something whenever you dodge an attack.
 	Both the Cloack of shadows and the master thieves armband gain charges when you dodge.